 Nichols made a second attempt at marriage the following year when he wed a Filipino woman he met through a mail-order bride service.
 She was only 17 years old.
 Over the years, Nichols began to develop some antigovernment sentiments -- sentiments he shared with friend and Gulf War veteran Timothy McVeigh.
 The two had stayed in touch and, sometime after McVeigh left the army in 1991, they went into business together selling military surplus.

 In 1992, Nichols was upset enough by the federal government that he tried to relinquish his citizenship.
-Along with McVeigh, he was also disturbed by the government’s assault of the Branch Davidian compound near Waco, Texas, the following year.
-In 1996, the two vented their anger by committing one of the deadliest acts of domestic terrorism in American history -- blowing up a federal building in Oklahoma City.
+The following year, along with McVeigh, he was also disturbed by the government’s assault of the Branch Davidian compound near Waco, Texas.
+In 1995, the two vented their anger by committing one of the deadliest acts of domestic terrorism in American history -- blowing up a federal building in Oklahoma City.

 On the morning of April 19, 1995, Timothy McVeigh drove a rental truck to the Alfred P. Murrah Federal Building and parked it outside.
 The vehicle contained a 4,000-pound bomb made of fertilizer, diesel and racing fuel.
 It went off shortly after 9 a.m., a time when most people had already arrived for work.
 The results of the blast were catastrophic -- 168 people died, including 19 children who attended school at a daycare center in the building, and hundreds of others were injured.
 The building was completely destroyed.